seung-gu/factset-data-collector/DEVELOPMENT_LOG.md

 # Development Log / Research Journal

-This document tracks the development journey, experiments, challenges, and decisions made during the development of the Chart OCR Processor.
+This document tracks the development journey, experiments, challenges, and decisions made during the development of the FactSet Data Collector.

 ## Executive Summary